 - Reported using both nicotine-containing and THC-containing/CBD-containing products: 2 (18%)

 - Reported exclusive use of nicotine-containing products: 3 (27%)

 Healthcare providers: Report suspected cases to MSDH at 601-576-7725 or 601-576-7400 after hours, weekends and holidays.

 Symptoms develop anywhere from over a few days of use to weeks of using e-cigarettes.
 If you have recently used an e-cigarette or vaping product and you have symptoms like these, see your healthcare provider.

-- If you have recently used an e-cigarette or vaping product and you have symptoms like those reported above, see your healthcare provider.
+- If you use e-cigarette or vaping products and you have symptoms like those reported above, see your healthcare provider.

-- If you are an adult who wants to quit smoking, use approaches that are approved and effective.
+- Use approaches that are approved and effective to quit smoking.
 The Mississippi Tobacco Quitline offers free, expert help in quitting.

 - Youth and young adults should not use e-cigarette products.
-Find out more »
+Find out why »

 - Women who are pregnant should not use e-cigarette products.
-Find out more »
+Find out why »

 Mississippi Healthcare Providers are asked to report any cases of severe pulmonary disease with no clear cause and a history of e-cigarette product use within the past 90 days to MSDH at 601-576-7725.
 Reporting of cases helps MSDH and the CDC determine more about the cause of these pulmonary illnesses.

 Ask all patients who report e-cigarette product use within the last 90 days about signs and symptoms of pulmonary illness.